GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! tip "Tip"

         You may want to include these, or other environmental variables, in your `.bashrc` file (or alternate) that is loaded when you log in so you don’t need to export variables every session.

+        You may also consider storing these as part of a [Nextflow configuration file](https://www.nextflow.io/docs/latest/config.html#config-files) that can be loaded when you execute a workflow.
+You will be shown how to do this later in this workshop.

 A complete list of environmental variables can be found [here](https://www.nextflow.io/docs/latest/config.html#environment-variables).